 TSE Service to run in Leader Mode has the same licensing requirements as any client application as described above.
-Following the guidelines above, the number of TSE licenses required depends on the number of instruments, System Synchronization Modules (SSMs) and Chassis as defined in the TSE Service configuration files (tse_config.yml and system_definition.yml).
+Following the guidelines above, the number of TSE licenses required depends on the number of instruments, System Synchronization Modules (SSMs) and Chassis as defined in the TSE Service configuration files (tse_config.ym1 and system_definition.ym1).